The Vision of Love: Music video

 The music video was directed by Lenny Bass and shot in downtown Los Angeles, CA on March 13, 2012.
 The video premiered on April 4, 2012 on Allen's official Vevo page.

-The video for "The Vision of Love" presents the storyline of two teens, one insecure and lonely, the other tormented by bullying, and ultimately shows how acts of kindness helps those suffering find inner strength and confidence.
+The video for "The Vision of Love" presents the storyline of two teens, one insecure and lonely, the other tormented by bullying, and ultimately shows how acts of kindness help those suffering find inner strength and confidence.
 The scenes of the teens are interwoven with Kris performing the song in an empty loft.

 Promotion

-Allen performed "The Vision of Love" live for the first time at The Mint in Los Angeles February 9, 2012.
-On April 4, 2012 he performed "The Vision Of Love" on the Billboard.com's The Music Insider.
+Allen performed "The Vision of Love" live for the first time at The Mint in Los Angeles on February 9, 2012.
+On April 4, 2012 he performed "The Vision Of Love" on Billboard.com's The Music Insider.

 Allen performed "The Vision of Love" and other new material from his forthcoming album at the “Live in the Vineyard” festival on April 13, 2012 at the Uptown Theater, in Napa, CA, alongside Jason Mraz, Mat Kearney, Jon McLaughlin and others.

 Allen appeared on the American Idol television show on April 19, 2012 performing the single as a part of the Top 7 results show.